cosmic-swordfish/Anitrack/README.md

 - View any AniList anime list (watching + planned) with airing countdowns
 - Update episode progress directly from the card with `+` / `−` buttons
+- **Edit any entry in place** — ✏️ button on every card opens a modal to change status, progress, score, and **Date Started / Date Completed**
+- Search and add new anime to your list, or edit existing entries, from the same modal
 - Sort and filter by: Default, Last Updated, Airing Soon, A→Z, Score, Progress, Episodes Left
 - Connect MAL via OAuth 2.0 PKCE
 - Connect AniList via OAuth 2.0 for two-way sync and episode updates